-Most of the projects contained in the District's proposed HTF program are rehabilitation projects; or projects to address deficiencies in, or improve the safety of, existing infrastructure; to improve the aesthetics, safety, convenience, and efficiency of the transportation system; and to undertake studies for major long-range transportation improvements.
-These projects do not appear to have any adverse impacts on the federal establishment, provided that the planning, construction process and detailed designs are coordinated with federal agencies that are responsible for nearby properties.
+Most of the projects contained in the District's proposed HTF program are rehabilitation projects or projects to address deficiencies in, or improve the safety of, existing infrastructure; to improve the aesthetics, safety, convenience, and efficiency of the transportation system; or to undertake studies for major long-range transportation improvements.
+Maintenance and rehabilitation projects may have few impacts on the federal establishment, provided that the planning, construction process, and detailed designs are coordinated with federal agencies that are responsible for nearby properties.
 As described below, many projects will serve to promote a variety of federal interests; and a large number of projects will require coordination with the Commission and the appropriate federal department or agency, to prevent or minimize any adverse impact on federal property, access of federal employees and the public to federal facilities, or other operational needs of the federal government.